B-Kristy/Qmatey/README.md

 * Reference Genome
   * This is where your host associated reference genome(s) will go.
 Reference genomes must be in **FastQ format**.
 * Configuration file
-  * The format of the configuration file can be taken from the tools directory of the QMatey Repository.
+  * The format of the configuration file can be taken from the tools directory of the Qmatey Repository.
 ## Preparing A Database Directory for a Local BLAST
 If necessary, install the lftp tool to navigate NCBI's FTP site:
 ```